dwarvesf/blog-hashnode/clhuenfb800110akw8ztdfdnp.md

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1684490172515/7667c265-21df-43b2-a34e-b199224ae6ba.png align="center")

-Then in our frontend application, we can parse the equation into a more usable format to display the answer in a different format, e.g: an embedded sheets view or an image of the Excel data.
+You can further edit the context to better fit your intended format.
+Then in the frontend application, we can parse the equation into a more usable format to display the answer in a different format, e.g: an embedded sheets view or an image of the Excel data.

 ### Pre-context to fix mistakes and errors